 For a theoretical understanding of aliasing and anti-aliasing, we can turn to the fields of signal processing and sampling theory.
 This article will explain some of the basics of these two related field in my own words, taking a more theoretical point of view.
 In the following article the concepts covered here will be used to analyze common aspects of real-time graphics, so that we can describe them in terms of signal processing.
-If you’d like some further reading, I’d recommend consulting chapter 7 of Physically Based Rendering, chapter 5 of Real-Time Rendering, 3rd Edition or Principles of Digital Image Synthesis (which is actually freely available for download)
+If you’d like some further reading, I’d recommend consulting chapter 7 of Physically Based Rendering (available as a free download), chapter 5 of Real-Time Rendering, 3rd Edition or Principles of Digital Image Synthesis (which is also freely available for download)

 As always, I’m more interested in the material being correct than I am in sounding like I’m smart.
 So if you see anything that you feel is incorrect or have any additional insights to share, please let me know in the comments!